"The tabloids, seizing on these statistics every January, pit the royals against one another like prized greyhounds." ~ New York Times

 They don’t work hard.
 You know that, we know that – everyone knows it.
 And let’s be honest the royals don’t really work at all.

 When they talk about working hard they are usually referring to the number of official engagements they do in a year.
-A typical engagement - turning up at an event, cutting a ribbon or meeting business leaders for example - will last about an hour, something Prince Charles’s office confirmed when we wrote to them a few years back.
+A typical engagement - turning up at an event, cutting a ribbon or meeting business leaders for example - will last about an hour, something Charles’s office confirmed when we wrote to them a few years back.
 Quite often these engagements last no more than 20 minutes.

-In 2019 Prince Charles was judged the hardest working royal.
+In 2019 Charles was judged the hardest working royal.
 That year he did 521 engagements, so hours of ‘work’.

 If we assume a typical working day in this country is seven hours this is the equivalent of Charles working seventy four and a half days last year.
 An average full time worker would do two hundred and forty days.
 Seventy four and a half days is equivalent to approximately four months of full time work for the whole year.

-A huge number of these engagements are held at home – Clarence House in London, Highgrove in Gloucestershire or Balmoral in Scotland.
-A lot of those not done at home are still held within a fairly short distance of those three locations.
+A huge number of these engagements were held at home – Clarence House in London, Highgrove in Gloucestershire or Balmoral in Scotland.
+A lot of those not done at home were still held within a fairly short distance of those three locations.
 And don’t forget, he doesn’t do full days or weeks of work.
 These 521 hours at home or nearby are spread across the year, leaving him with weeks and months of leisure time and time to pursue his own interests.

-Typical engagements by Prince Charles
+Typical engagements by Charles

 Royal engagements are listed on the royal website.
 A lot of them involve just turning up and looking at something, or watching a film or game of rugby.
 Then there are the occasional military, religious or royal ceremonies and honours ceremonies.